Chart Color Schemes

 Employment

-Upper Mount Gravatt has a highly educated workforce with well-represented essential services sectors.
-The unemployment rate was 5.7% as of June 2024, with an estimated employment growth of 1.2% over the past year.
+Upper Mount Gravatt has a highly educated workforce with essential services sectors well represented, an unemployment rate of 5.7%, and estimated employment growth of 1.2% over the past year as of June 2025.
+In this period, 6,567 residents were employed while the unemployment rate was 1.6% higher than Greater Brisbane's rate of 4.1%.

-As of June 2025, 6,567 residents are employed, and the unemployment rate is 6.7%, which is higher than Greater Brisbane's rate of 5.1%.
-Workforce participation in Upper Mount Gravatt is lower at 62.4% compared to Greater Brisbane's 64.5%.
-The key industries employing local residents include health care & social assistance, retail trade, and education & training.
-The area specializes in accommodation & food services with an employment share of 1.4 times the regional level.
+Workforce participation was somewhat lower at 62.4%, compared to Greater Brisbane's 64.5%.
+Employment is concentrated in health care & social assistance, retail trade, and education & training sectors.
+The area shows strong specialization in accommodation & food services with an employment share of 1.4 times the regional level.
+Conversely, construction is under-represented at 7.3% compared to Greater Brisbane's 9.0%.

-Conversely, construction employs only 7.3% of local workers, lower than Greater Brisbane's 9.0%.
-The worker-resident ratio is 1.0, indicating substantial local employment opportunities.
-Between June 2024 and June 2025, employment levels increased by 1.2%, while the labour force grew by 1.9%, causing the unemployment rate to rise by 0.7 percentage points.
-In contrast, Greater Brisbane saw employment growth of 4.4% and a decrease in unemployment by 0.4 percentage points.
-As of Sep-25, Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May 2025 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Upper Mount Gravatt's employment mix suggests local growth of approximately 6.7%% over five years and 13.9% over ten years.
+The worker-to-resident ratio of 1.0 indicates substantial local employment opportunities.
+Between June 2024 and June 2025, employment increased by 1.2%, while labour force grew by 1.9%, leading to a rise in unemployment rate of 0.7 percentage points.
+In contrast, Greater Brisbane saw employment growth of 4.4%, labour force expansion of 4.0%, and a decrease in unemployment rate of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Upper Mount Gravatt's employment mix suggests local growth of approximately 6.7% over five years and 13.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment